All Episodes

 Aren't you people glad you tuned in today?

-We go on and talk about this.
+I mean, go on and talk about this.

-Uh female mice that did the way they altered them just to sniff away from having the male sex drive.
+Female mice, the way they altered them just to sniff away from having the male sex drive.

 Do you people realize the potential out there here?

-Uh this comes as a surprise to think that the neural circuitry for male behavior had been sitting in the female brain all this time.
+This comes as a surprise to think that the neural circuitry for male behavior had been sitting in the female brain all this time.

-You feel sorry for the for the males.
+You feel sorry for the males.

-You imagine they're confused when the females start replicating their sexual bribes, said Mark Breedlove.
+You imagine they're confused when the females start replicating their sexual bribes, said Mark Breed Love.

-Um, when you feel sorry for the males, you imagine they're confused.
+Yeah, when you feel sorry for the males, you imagine they're confused.

 Breed love, you're right.